hselomein/Car-LED-Controller/README.md

 How to use with Platformio IDE:
-- You will need the Platformio-ide extension installed in VSCODE in order to compile the code The src folder is where the code you want to compile and upload code to the ESP32 Edit code in the files outside the src folder
+- You will need the Platformio-ide extension installed in VSCODE in order to compile the code The src folder is where the code you want to compile and upload code to the ESP32 Main program code is in the file main.cpp
-Copy the file to the src folder and rename file file extension to .cpp Build as normal

 How to use with Arduino IDE
-The .ino files in the root of the directory are the files to load in the to Arduino IDE
+The Arduino project files are located in the ArduinoIDE folder.

 Code Notes: